sriharikamani/Image-Classifier-and-Number-Masking/README.md

 The masked aadhara images files are written back to the aadhaar folder.

-Run the python script Doc_classifier_aadhaar_numberMask.py at the command prompt
+Download and store various images files into an folder and change the path.
+Run the python script Doc_classifier_aadhaar_numberMask.py at the command prompt.